Santhoshns2001/Santhoshns2001/README.md

 - 👋 Hi, I’m @Santhoshns2001
 - 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning .Net full development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach
         n.s.santhosh116@gmail.com|
         www.linkedin.com/in/n-s-santhosh-kumar-578b9723a